Degman1/RestaurantManagementSystem/README.md

 4. Linked Lists / Queues - use list implementation of queues to represent customers waiting to be seated and food orders waiting to be processed by the kitchen
 5. Error Handling - implement JavaScript Promises to handle successes and failures while fulfilling various operations
-6. Unit Test and Property Tests - incorperate both testing ideologies to debug and garuntee the correctness of the program
+6. Unit Test and Property Tests - incorporate both testing ideologies to debug and guarantee the correctness of the program

 ## Objects

-The simulator keeps track of the following aspects of a real-life restaurant: customers, the front desk, tables, waiters, orders, and the kitchen
+The system keeps track of the following aspects of a real-life restaurant: customers, the host, tables, employees, orders, and the kitchen

-### RestaurantSimulator
+### RestaurantManagementSystem

-The main simulator that keeps track of all the aspects of the restaurant and the methods to manipulate those aspects
+The main system that keeps track of all the aspects of the restaurant and the methods to manipulate those aspects

 Properties:
-- `isOpen: boolean`
+- `#isOpen: boolean`
-- `frontDesk: FrontDesk`
+- `#host: Host`
-- `kitchen: Kitchen`
+- `#kitchen: Kitchen`
-- `tables: Table[]`
+- `#tables: Table[]`
-- `menu: Food[]`
+- `#menu: Food[]`
-- `waiters: { waiter: Waiter, assignedTables: number[] }` -
+- `#waiters: Waiter[]`
+- `#timeSheet: TimeSheet`

 Methods:
 - `open(): this` - opens the restaurant
 - `close(): Promise` - closes the restaurant and returns Success if all customers are vacated, otherwise returns Failure
 - `isOpen(): boolean` - returns true if the restaurant is open, false otherwise
 - `createFood(name: String, price: number): this` - adds a food to the menu
-- `createWaiter(name: String): this` - create a new waiter
+- `createWaiter(name: String): this` - create a new waiter and slot for them in the timesheet
 - `createTable(tableID: number): this` - create a new table with a corresponding id
 - `assignWaiter(name: String, tableID: number): this` - assign a waiter to a given table, takes the table over if another waiter already is working the table
 - `addGroupToWaitlist(name: String, size: number): this` - creates a customer group and adds it to the front desk's waitlist to be seated when a table opens up -- once seated, if the table has no waiter, assign the waiter with the least number of tables or print a warning if not waiters exist yet